 \begin{defn} We say that a spectral triple with a trace on the generalised algebra of pseudodifferential operators is spectrally closed if for any zero-order operator $T$ (as defined earlier) the following holds:

-\end{defn} \begin{lem} The classical spectral triple over a closed oriented spin-c manifold $M$ of dimension $n=2m$ is spectrally closed in the above sense. \end{lem}

-\begin{proof} Computing the symbol of $D |D|^{-n} = D D^{-2m}$ using the expansion \eqref{symD-n} we see that it vanishes identically at ${\bf x}=0$.
-Since $T$ is an operator of order zero (does not depend on $\xi$) the product $T D D^{-2m}$ also has a vanishing symbol of order $-n$, since both the density of the Wodzicki residue and the residue itself vanish identically. $\qquad\Box$ \end{proof} \begin{thm} If a spectral triple with a noncommutative residue over the generalised pseudodifferential calculus is spectrally closed, then the localised Einstein functional is satisfied for ${\mathcal b} \in \cA$,
+\end{defn} \begin{lem} The classical spectral triple over a closed oriented spin-c manifold $M$ of dimension $n=2m$ is spectrally closed in the above sense. \end{lem} \begin{proof} Computing the symbol of $D |D|^{-n} = D D^{-2m}$ using the expansion \reftext{\eqref{symD-n}} we see that it vanishes identically at ${\mathbf{x}}=0$.
+Since $T$ is an operator of order zero (does not depend on $\xi $) the product $T D D^{-2m}$ also has a vanishing symbol of order $-n$, hence both the density of the Wodzicki residue and the residue itself vanish identically. \end{proof} \begin{thm} If a spectral triple with a noncommutative residue over the generalised pseudodifferential calculus is spectrally closed, then the localised Einstein functional satisfies